Force feedback for MSFS and X-Plane.

 Microsoft SideWinder Force Feedback 2

-Compatibility notes, VID/PID, naming variants, and what is not supported yet.
+Compatibility notes, VID/PID, naming variants, and FFB2-specific setup details.

 SideWinder FFB2 compatibility